awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cdn-auth-setup.md

 ## Step 4: Enable CDN authorization in MediaPackage<a name="cdn-aut-setup-endpoint"></a>

 You can enable CDN authorization for your endpoints or video on demand \(VOD\) packaging groups via the console, AWS CLI, or MediaPackage API\.
-You use the Amazon Resource Numbers \(ARN\) for the IAM policy and role that you create in Step 3: Create an IAM policy and role for MediaPackage access to Secrets Manager above\.
+You use the Amazon Resource Numbers \(ARN\) for the IAM policy and role that you create in Step 3: Create an IAM policy and role for MediaPackage access to Secrets Manager\.

 **Tip**
 Use the same secret across multiple endpoints in the same Region and on the same account\.
 Reduce costs by creating a new secret only when necessary for your workflow\.